suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 The use of the features presented for use with multiple trust domains requires some augmentation of the workflow presented in the SUIT Manifest specification ({{I-D.ietf-suit-manifest}}):

-One additional assumption is added for the Update Procedure:
+One additional assumption is added to the list of assumptions for the Update Procedure in {{I-D.ietf-suit-manifest}}, Section 4.2:

 * All Dependency Manifests must be present before any Payload is fetched.

-One additional assumption is added to the Invocation Procedure:
+One additional assumption is added to the list of assumptions for the Invocation Procedure in {{I-D.ietf-suit-manifest}}, Section 4.2:

 * All Dependencies must be validated prior to loading.